Estimating the size of a set using cascading exclusion: Applications

 \subsection{Acknowledgements}

-We thank David Aldous, Eugenio Regazzini, Sandy Zabell and Richard Stanley for their help.
+We thank Louigi Addario-Berry, David Aldous, Eugenio Regazzini, Richard Stanley, Tim Sudijono, and Sandy Zabell for their help.
 PD was supported by NSF grant DMS-1954042.
 SC was supported in part by NSF grants DMS-2113242 and DMS-2153654.